jonkarrer/titanic_classifier/README.md

 #### Outliers

+There are 3 fare outliers, we will just remove them.

 ### Visualize

 Visualizing data can help with insight and weaknesses in the data.
 Those weaknesses need to be amended and the insights need to be leveraged.